Interbabe Concern: Personnel

 Guest musicians included Ken Stringfellow of The Posies on guitar, and Nina Gordon of Veruca Salt.
 Gordon provided backing vocals on the co-written song "The Softest Tip Of Her Baby Tongue".
 Stringfellow is credited for co-writing "Sodium Laureth Sulfate" and "I No Longer Fear the Headless," and also played on "Not Expecting Both Contempo And Classique."

 Former Game Theory drummer Gil Ray and keyboard player Shelley LaFreniere also appeared as guests; Ray would join the Loud Family as a member for their next album, Days for Days.

-Richardson left the band in 1996, and was replaced on the concert tour by drummer Mike Tittel, who currently leads the Ohio-based band New Sincerity Works.
+Richardson left the band in 1996, and was replaced on the concert tour by drummer Mike Tittel, who would later lead the Ohio-based band New Sincerity Works.

 Thematic notes

+According to Miller, the title Interbabe Concern was inspired by a realization while watching an episode of Baywatch "that the show's formula sandwiched a 'serious' matter – the 'concern' – between stretches of bathing suit-wearing cheesecake lifeguard babes."
+Reviewers, however, theorized that the title "must have had more than a little to do with his personal circumstances.
+While he was making the album, he told a fan that he was going through a brutal divorce but was getting the best music of his career out of it."

 According to the Los Angeles Times, the "prevailing mood of frustration and loss" in Interbabe Concern sprang from the "collapse of Miller's marriage to Shalini Chatterjee."
 Critic William Ham, writing in the 2005 book Lost in the Grooves, called this a "harsh, difficult album" with "dizzying mood-swings," drawn from a dark period in Miller's life.
 Ham noted the twin departures of Miller's wife and his longtime producer Mitch Easter, and inferred that "since Chatterjee is [in 2005] married to Easter, we can assume that the two events were not mutually exclusive."

 The result, according to Ham, was a "jagged sonic mosaic" adeptly fashioned by Miller from the "shattered pieces."
-The Tulsa Worlds Thomas Conner identified it as "sort of a concept album... an overanalysis of a divorce ('recorded in cold, passionless digital') by one very intriguing artist."
+The Tulsa Worlds Thomas Conner identified it as "sort of a concept album... an overanalysis of a divorce," quoting Miller's liner notes to add, "recorded in cold, passionless digital."